katerinanavab/javadocs/docs/unit07/notes705.md

 ### Binary Search

-🔍↔️ How do you search for something in a phone book or dictionary that is in alphabetical or numerical order?
+🔍↔️ How do you search for something in a phone book or dictionary that is in alphabetical or numerical **order**?
 If you're looking for something beginning with M or on page 100 in a 200 page book, you wouldn't want to start with page 1.
-You would probably start looking somewhere in the middle of the book.
+You would probably start looking somewhere in the _middle_ of the book.
 This is the idea behind **binary search**.

+{:.highlight}
-If your array or list is already in order (sorted), binary search will on average find an element or determine that it is missing much more quickly than a linear search.
+If your array or list is already in **order** (sorted), binary search will on average find an element or determine that it is missing _much more quickly_ than a linear search.
 But binary search can only be used if the data is sorted.

-Binary search keeps dividing the sorted search space into half.
-It compares a target value to the value in the middle of a range of indices.
-If the value isn't found it looks again in either the left or right half of the current range.
-Each time through the loop it eliminates half the values in the search area until either the value is found or there is no more data to look at.
-See the animation below from [AlvaroIsrael on Github](https://github.com/AlvaroIsrael/binary-search):
+Binary search keeps _dividing_ the sorted **search space** into half.
+It compares a `target` value to the value in the `middle` of a range of indices.
+* If the value isn't found, it looks again in either the `left` or `right` half of the current range.
+* Each time through the loop it _eliminates half the values_ in the search area until either the value is found or there is no more data to look at.

+See the animation below from [Alvaro Israel on Github](https://github.com/AlvaroIsrael/binary-search):

 ![image](Figures/binary-search-small.gif)

-Binary search calculates the middle index as ``left + right / 2`` where left starts out at 0 and right starts out at the array length - 1 (the index of the last element).
-Remember that integer division gives an integer result so 2.5 becomes 2.
-It compares the value at the middle index with the target value (the value you are searching for).
-If the target value is less than the value at the middle it sets right to middle minus one.
-If the target value is greater than the value at the middle it sets left to middle plus one.
-Otherwise the values match and it returns the middle index.
-It also stops when left is greater than right which indicates that the value wasn't found and it returns -1.

 The code for an _iterative_ ``binarySearch`` below is from the AP CSA course description: